 All honest policyholders are the victims of insurance fraud, and a foreign death is one of the most difficult to identify and investigate.
 But with persistence and care, examiners can spot and deny these fraudulent claims.

-RGA’s Global Underwriting Manual (GUM) includes a proprietary Overseas Death Claims Guide, an online resource incorporating a range of assessment tools, including risk ratings, calculators, and descriptions of the practices, procedures, and documentation used to evidence death in countries around the world.
-Log in to RGA’s GUM website at http//gum.rgare.com or contact your local RGA office for more information.
+RGA’s Global Underwriting Manual includes a proprietary Overseas Death Claims Guide, an online resource incorporating a range of assessment tools, including risk ratings, calculators, and descriptions of the practices, procedures, and documentation used to evidence death in countries around the world.
+Contact your local RGA office for more information.